DanielHaas21/Modelab/README.md

 ```
 ### api

-To learn more about the structure about the api see: <br>
+To learn more about the structure of the api see: <br>
 [Modelab-api](https://github.com/DanielHaas21/Modelab-api)

 ### Utilities